LuisCM/MaliaDB/README.md

 # MaliaDB
-A very fast lightweight embedded database engine with a built-in query language
+A very fast lightweight embedded database engine in Android with a built-in query language